 The formula to calculate the fee per product is average daily units x volume per unit x applicable storage rate.

-This is the fee Amazon charges for pick, pack, and ship services.
+It is the fee Amazon charges for pick, pack, and ship services.
 It varies based on the dimensions and weight of your product.

 All items fall within one of the following categories based on their size and dimensions: